carinapetcu/University-Projects/Fundamentals of Programming/StudentsRegisterManagement/README.md

   * unlimited undo/ redo functionality having a memory-efficient implementation

 The application is object oriented, has 95% code coverage using PyUnit tests and a Graphical User Interface.
+Moreover, I store the data in 3 ways: inmemory, binary or text.